 The City of Gainesville also received a star from the Texas Comptroller's Office in the area of Contracts and Procurement, which recognizes entities for their outstanding efforts in making their contracts, procurement, and bidding information readily available.

-View this page for more information on City of Gainesville Debt Obligations.
+View this page for more information on City of Gainesville Debt Obligations, including historical bond election information, outstanding debt, tax rates, issue-by-issue listings of debt obligation, and monthly investment portfolio reports.

 View for more information on the economic incentives (PDF) provided by the City of Gainesville and Gainesville Economic Development Corporation.
 (Please click on the company name within the active incentives table to view available documents associated with the incentive.)